thehackerwithin/berkeley/docs/_posts/2018-09-10-github-oss.md

 To prepare for this tutorial make sure you have the following:

 1. We're going to use Git, so make sure you have Git installed on a laptop, and of course, don't forget to bring your laptop to the tutorial.

     - MacOS: you already have git, open a terminal and type git
     - Windows: install [Git-for-Windows](https://gitforwindows.org/), no admin
-         rights required
     - Linux: use your app manager, *eg* Ubuntu: `sudo apt install git`

    For more info, see the [Git SCM Book on installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)